Northern Alberta Institute of Technology: Mascot

 NAIT's mascot is the Ook.
-This is a shortened version of the Inuktitut word for the snowy owl, ookpik.
-NAIT was presented this mascot in 1964 by the federal Department of Northern Affairs and National Resources, now Indigenous and Northern Affairs Canada.
+This is a shortened version of ookpik, the Inuktitut word for the snowy owl.
+NAIT was presented this mascot in 1964 by the federal Department of Northern Affairs and National Resources, now Crown–Indigenous Relations and Northern Affairs Canada.
 Most of NAIT's sports teams are now called the Ooks as well.

 Athletics

-The NAIT Ooks compete in the Alberta Colleges Athletic Conference.
-Ooks team sports include badminton, basketball, ice hockey, soccer, curling, and volleyball.
-NAIT's official colours are blue and yellow.
+The NAIT Ooks compete in the Canadian Collegiate Athletic Association as a member of the Alberta Colleges Athletics Conference.
+Ooks team sports include badminton, basketball, curling, ice hockey, soccer, and volleyball.
+NAIT's official team colours are gold and royal blue.

+Irwin Strifler was the Athletic Director from 1968 to 1998.

-Students' Association
+Students' association

 The NAIT Students' Association (NAITSA) is composed entirely of current NAIT students.
 It is led by a four-person elected Executive Council, and governed by an eighteen-person elected Senate (two representatives from the 9 program groups).
 NAITSA is responsible for running the Nest Taphouse Grill, The NAIT Nugget (campus newspaper), campus events, the student health and dental plan, U-Pass and various other services aimed at enhancing student life.

 Techlifetoday magazine

 Techlifetoday is the polytechnic's official magazine, focusing on people, technology and innovation.
-It launched in 2007 as techlife, a print magazine, which later expanded to techlifetoday.ca in 2016.
+It launched in 2007 as techlife, a print magazine.
 Techlifetoday has published exclusively online since November 2018 and has earned numerous industry awards.

-Organization
+Organization and administration

-NAIT is organized into four academic schools and one academic department:
+NAIT's credit programs are organized into seven academic schools and Corporate & Continuing Education.
+The schools are: